Ara940/ara940.github.io/_posts/2023-12-05-dyffusion.md

 <img class="img-fluid rounded" src="{{ site.baseurl }}/assets/img/2023-12-dyffusion/results-table-main.png" width="95%">
 <figcaption style="text-align: center; margin-top: 10px; margin-bottom: 10px">
 Results for sea surface temperature forecasting of 1 to 7 days ahead, and Navier-Stokes flow full trajectory forecasting of 64 timesteps.
-Numbers are averaged out over the evaluation horizon.
+For SST, the time column represents the time needed to forecast all 7 timesteps for a single batch.
-**Bold** indicates best, <span style="color:blue">blue</span> second best.
+<span style="font-weight:bold">bold</span>indicates best, <span style="color:blue">blue</span> second best.
 For CRPS and MSE, lower is better.
 For SSR, closer to 1 is better.
+Numbers are averaged out over the evaluation horizon
 </figcaption>
 </div>
 ## Conclusion